 In the past few years, states across the country have created barriers to voting.
-These are intentional practices to impede or even halt otherwise eligible voters’ right to enfranchisement.
-This includes practices like voter ID and proof-of-citizenship restrictions on eligible voters, reducing polling place hours in communities of color, cutting early voting opportunities and purging voters from the rolls.
+Voter suppression tactics are intentional practices or laws that aim to impede or even halt otherwise eligible voters’ right to enfranchisement.
+This includes practices like voter ID and proof-of-citizenship restrictions on eligible voters, reducing polling place hours in communities of color, cutting early voting opportunities, and purging voters from the rolls.

 The idea of voter suppression goes back centuries, but it reached a high point in the U.S. during the Jim Crow era.
 These were the so-called “separate but equal” laws enacted after the Civil War that maintained racial segregation and inferior treatment of Black people in the South.

 Aggressive voter suppression was integral to Jim Crow legislation, including literacy tests and poll taxes as a prerequisite to voting.
 To put an end to it, Congress passed the seminal Voting Rights Act of 1965, outlawing the discriminatory voting practices adopted in Southern states under Jim Crow.
 It was an “act to enforce the fifteenth amendment to the Constitution,” and was signed into law 95 years after the amendment was ratified.

 Since the Supreme Court ruling in Shelby County v.
 Holder in 2013, legislators have been introducing and passing voter suppression laws again.
 Under the Voting Rights Act, jurisdictions that had a history of voter suppression laws were required to undergo federal scrutiny (called “preclearance”) before passing any new voting legislation.
 In Shelby v.
 Holder, the Supreme Court invalidated the preclearance requirement.
 The 5-to-4 vote freed nine states, mostly in the South, to change their election laws without advance federal approval.